endercode99/micronaut-couchbase/README.md

 ## Usage ##
 Once the integration is published as a feature by Micronaut, users should be able to generate Micronaut projects using the [Micronaut Launch Tool.](https://micronaut.io/launch/)

-## Licences ##
+## Licenses ##
-The original licences that [this repository](https://github.com/micronaut-projects/micronaut-couchbase) have been forked from have not been changed.
+The original licenses that [this repository](https://github.com/micronaut-projects/micronaut-couchbase) have been forked from have not been changed.

 ## Update Files ##
 This repo has been forked from https://github.com/micronaut-projects/micronaut-couchbase.git with the following updates:
 8 changed files  with 129 additions and 107 deletions.

 README.md
 couchbase/build.gradle